Horizontal vs. Vertical Raised Panel Router Bits

 Which Raised Panel Bit is Best?

 Which type of bit should you use?
 Given the right conditions, both horizontal and vertical bits can safely produce exceptional results.
 But there are a few factors that can tip the scale in favor of one or the other.
 Less experienced router table users will almost certainly feel more comfortable using a vertical bit.
 Fortunately, vertical bits are relatively inexpensive, and you won't be out too much if you change your mind and switch to a horizontal bits later on.

-Fast becoming legendary, Quadra Cut bits incorporat four cutters into their design instead of the usual two.
-The four profile cutters are arranged so that two main blades perform an "up-cut" and two smaller ones perform a "down-cut," taking just a small amount of material off of the inner-most lip of the panel profile.
+Quadra Cut bits incorporate four cutters into their design instead of the usual two.
+The four profile cutters are arranged so that two main blades perform an "up-cut" and two smaller ones perform a "down-cut", taking just a small amount of material off of the inner-most lip of the panel profile.
 The two opposing cutter angles not only help the bit shear off material cleanly, but also make for an especially crisp edge on both sides of the cut.